Can I withhold deliverables or work product until an invoice is paid?

 Short answer

 Generally yes, but only if your contract supports it.
-A service business that retains ownership of deliverables or work product until payment is received can lawfully withhold those materials — this is known as a possessory lien or, for creative work, a common-law right of retainer.
+A service business that retains ownership of deliverables or work product until payment is received can lawfully withhold those materials, often under a possessory lien or, for creative work, a common-law right of retainer.
 Without a clear contract clause, withholding can be characterized as a breach on your part, especially if the client has already substantially performed their obligations.
 Add a 'title does not pass until payment is received in full' clause to every service agreement.

-The legal basis for withholding deliverables is usually one of two things: an express contract clause stating that title or license to the work does not transfer until payment is received in full, or a common-law right of retainer (sometimes called an artisan's or possessory lien) available in most US states to tradespeople and service providers who hold property belonging to a client.
+The legal basis for withholding deliverables is usually one of two things.
+First, an express contract clause stating that title or license to the work does not transfer until payment is received in full.
+Second, a common-law right of retainer (sometimes called an artisan's or possessory lien) available in most US states to tradespeople and service providers who hold property belonging to a client.

 For contractors and tradespeople, possessory liens vary by state.
-The general principle is that a contractor who has not been paid can retain possession of property they have worked on that is not yet delivered to the client — for example, a custom piece of furniture or a piece of equipment being repaired.
+The general principle is that a contractor who has not been paid can retain possession of property they have worked on that is not yet delivered to the client.
+A custom piece of furniture or a piece of equipment being repaired are typical examples.
 Once the item is on the client's property, the lien right typically requires a formal filing (mechanics lien or artisan's lien) rather than simple possession.

-Where withholding gets legally complicated: if the client has substantially paid (e.g., 90% of the balance) and you withhold the deliverable over the remaining 10%, courts may view that as disproportionate.
+Withholding gets legally complicated when the client has substantially paid.
+If they have paid 90% of the balance and you withhold the deliverable over the remaining 10%, courts may view that as disproportionate.
 If the client has a legitimate dispute about the quality of the work, withholding may be characterized as refusing to cure a defect rather than enforcing a payment right.
 And in any state where the final deliverable is real property improvements (construction), the right to withhold is replaced by the mechanics lien process.

 Stop chasing invoices manually